 Fitness centres, Wellness studios, Personal Training studios have been growing in numbers since many years especially in the urban cities.

-How do we exercise correctly and scientifically?
+How do we exercise correctly?

 A question which everyone must ask themselves before they indulge in an exercise program by themselves or with a personal trainer.